 In recognition of the higher risk profile of the activities of Microfinance Ireland, the company secured support for its activities from the European Investment Fund (EIF).
-Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facilities (EaSI) signed on 14 October 2015 and successor Agreement signed 11 December 2017, the Pan-European Guarantee Fund (EGF) signed on 6 April 2021 and amended and restated 6 December 2021, EIF as Guarantor partially covers the credit risk of the Microfinance Ireland loan portfolio subject to specific ceiling levels at both portfolio and individual client loan level and also subject to specific terms and conditions.
+Under the European Progress Microfinance Facility (EPMF) for employment and social inclusion signed on 7 December 2012, the Employment and Social Innovation Guarantee Facilities (EaSI) signed on 14 October 2015 and successor Agreement signed 11 December 2017, the Pan-European Guarantee Fund (EGF) signed on 6 April 2021 and amended and restated 6 December 2021 and the Guarantee Agreement under the InvestEU Fund signed 29 December 2022, EIF as Guarantor partially covers the credit risk of the Microfinance Ireland loan portfolio subject to specific ceiling levels at both portfolio and individual client loan level and also subject to specific terms and conditions.